anarchivist/nyac-2014-presentation/presentation.md

 ![<http://dp.la/map>](images/map-1.png)

 <div role="note" class="note">
-Finally, and perhaps the most obvious way in which DPLA provides a place based location is through the map in the Portal.
-The map interface presents items contributed by DPLA partners that have some degree of geographic information included wihtin their metadata.
+Finally, DPLA provides a map interface, which presents items contributed by DPLA partners that have some degree of geographic information included within their metadata.
 It is important to note that not all records in DPLA have geographic information.
-As the search box at the top indicates, only records with geographic information appear on the map, and while that is a large portion of the DPLA’s collection, it is not all items related to a search.
+As the box at the top indicates, only records with geographic information appear on the map, and while that is a large portion of the DPLA’s collection, it is not all items related to a search.
 </div>

 ------------------